Perly Consulting │ Beck Eco

 • 2026-Q1-Q2: Attribution infrastructure integrity crisis surfaces with empirical evidence.
 Cassandra analysis of 792 MMMs across 194 advertisers documents systematic platform over-reporting: Meta 2.34x, Google 1.18x, others 1.9x, with 20–35% of typical budgets flowing to zero-incrementality channels.
 CodeDesign identifies new blind spot: AI search traffic (15–35% of direct, appearing as direct in GA4) from ChatGPT/Perplexity citations masked in standard analytics; B2B case shows 41% YoY direct growth unattributed.
 Honest Economist quantifies traffic loss: Google referrals down 33–38% globally (Nov 2024–Nov 2025), ChatGPT <0.02% traffic capture, only 16% of companies systematically tracking AI visibility.
 HockeyStack analysis reveals systematic single-touch bias: SEO under-credited 2–3× by last-click models, branded search over-credited 40–60%, correctable via model migration.
 Pipeline360 survey: >50% of B2B marketers report attribution gaps limiting optimization—gaps persist despite years of technology investment, signaling structural buying complexity not solvable by tooling.
 Supermetrics survey: 80% of marketing leaders feel pressure to adopt AI-driven analytics, but only 6% successfully embedded; data infrastructure gaps (duct-tape integrations) block AI-driven measurement at scale.
 Positive deployment outcomes continue: Dataslayer cases document Karaca (44% ROAS increase, 31% revenue growth), SPORT 24 (14% conversion lift) in production.
 Conductor benchmarks show AI traffic now 1.08% average enterprise traffic (up to 35% for top performers in specific verticals), requiring discrete attribution channel tracking.
 Critical inflection: practice exhibits strong vendor platform maturity and tactical deployment wins, yet faces deepening measurement viability crisis driven by platform over-reporting, AI search opacity, and structural attribution limitations in B2B buying.

 • 2026-May: SEO metric foundations shift structurally as AI Overview citation and organic ranking decouple.
 Independent research finds AI-cited pages overlap with top-10 organic results fell from 76% to 38% in seven months, with YouTube citations growing 34% — meaning ranking position no longer predicts AI visibility.
 Enterprise data confirms the gap: HubSpot and Business Insider report 55–80% organic traffic drops despite stable rankings, while a 14-month study of 53 brands finds organic CTR rebounded to 2.4% in Feb 2026 from a 1.3% floor but diverges sharply by citation status.
 The Google Analytics blind spot deepens: 88% of organic search traffic from AI agents is invisible to GA4, with only 20% of sites actively blocking training crawlers.
-Attribution infrastructure integrity continues to fracture: a GrowthLoop survey of 300+ senior marketers finds only 23% can reliably link marketing actions to business outcomes, while practitioners document multi-layered tracking collapse (iOS 14.5 at 70% IDFA opt-out, GDPR/consent blocking 20-40%) that leaves Meta spend tracked at only 40-180% of real revenue — driving adoption of incrementality testing and MMM stacks in place of platform-reported attribution.
-BrightEdge data further complicates the picture: Google AI Overviews criticise brands in 2.3% of mentions (44% more likely than ChatGPT), with engines disagreeing on which brands to criticise 73% of the time, requiring engine-by-engine sentiment tracking.
-Industry consensus from WARC and 4As/Nielsen co-authored analysis identifies AI-driven measurement as both opportunity and governance risk — "black box for budget allocation" without cross-platform validation.
+Attribution infrastructure integrity fractures under multiple stressors: Cassandra's analysis of 792 MMMs across 194 advertisers documents systematic platform over-reporting (Meta 2.34x, Google 1.18x), with 20-35% of typical budgets flowing to zero-incrementality channels.
+A GrowthLoop survey of 300+ senior marketers finds only 23% can reliably link marketing actions to business outcomes; data infrastructure gaps (duct-tape integrations) prevent AI-driven measurement at scale.
+B2B practitioners report endemic trust deficit—LeadSpot research of 500+ demand gen leaders shows 76% don't trust attribution models' accuracy, yet 89% use them for budget decisions anyway, with 61% presenting doubtful metrics to leadership.
+Search traffic foundations erode: Google referrals are down 33-38% globally (Nov 2024-Nov 2025), while ChatGPT and Perplexity capture <0.02% traffic; only 16% of companies track AI visibility.
+SMB adoption faces cost barriers: Triple Whale penetrates just 11.42% of Shopify Plus stores; 87% operate without dedicated attribution platforms due to cost and data foundation complexity.
+Practitioners document multi-layered tracking collapse (iOS 14.5 at 70% IDFA opt-out, GDPR/consent blocking 20-40%) driving adoption of incrementality testing and MMM stacks in place of platform-reported attribution.
+Measurement methodology consolidates around three-layer stacks (MMM for quarterly allocation, MTA for daily optimization, incrementality tests for validation) as single-method attribution fails.
+BrightEdge data reveals new measurement requirement: Google AI Overviews criticize brands in 2.3% of mentions (44% more likely than ChatGPT), with engines disagreeing on sentiment 73% of the time—requiring engine-by-engine sentiment tracking distinct from citation share.
+Industry consensus from Forrester, WARC, and 4As/Nielsen identifies AI-driven measurement as both opportunity and governance risk: $10B+ enterprise value at stake from governance failures, yet adoption outpaces skill maturity and tooling capability.

 TOOLS